Multiple Imputation of Hierarchical Nonlinear Time Series Data with an Application to School Enrollment Data: Simulation Study

 \section{Simulation Study}

-We conducted a simulation study to evaluate how well the MINTS method performs for estimation of analysis models that are uncongenial to the imputation model.
+We conducted a simulation study to evaluate how well the MINTS method performs for estimation of analysis models that are uncongenial to the imputation model, where uncongeniality arises because imputation of missing data and analysis of imputed data are conducted independently and information is not shared between imputation and analysis tasks.
 We refer to this validation exercise as ``analysis model validation.''

 Analysis model validation was conducted for a simulated data set where a nonlinear relationship was simulated between variables.
 We considered nine experiments corresponding to three rates of simulated missingness and three missing data mechanisms.
-Each experiment was replicated $N_{rep} = 1000$ times and the average performance across replications for MINTS was compared with the performance of existing multiple imputation methods for hierarchical time series data.
-Details of the simulation study using the nonlinear simulated data are presented in this section, while details of an analogous simulation study using linear simulated data are available in the Appendix.
+Each experiment was replicated $N_{rep} = 1000$ times.
+The average performance across replications for MINTS was compared with the performance of existing multiple imputation methods for hierarchical time series data.
+Details of the simulation study using the nonlinear simulated data are presented in this section, while details of an analogous simulation study using linear simulated data are available in Sections 5 and 6 of the Supplementary Material (\cite{LiuRaftery2025}).